firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://www.dan.me.uk/torlist/).

-The last time downloaded was found to be dated: Thu Jun 11 23:36:07 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun 12 00:09:11 UTC 2015.

 The ipset `dm_tor` has **6462** entries, **6462** unique IPs.